carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 See also :ref:`langext-__builtin_shufflevector`, :ref:`langext-__builtin_convertvector`.

 .. [#] unary operator ! is not implemented, however && and || are.
-.. [#] While OpenCL and GCC vectors both implement the comparison operator(?:) as a 'select', they operate somewhat differently.
-OpenCL selects based on signedness of the condition operands, but GCC vectors use normal bool conversions (that is, != 0).
+.. [#] ternary operator(?:) has different behaviors depending on condition operand's vector type.
+If the condition is a GNU vector (i.e. __vector_size__), it's only available in C++ and uses normal bool conversions (that is, != 0).
+  If it's an extension (OpenCL) vector, it's only available in C and OpenCL C.
+  And it selects base on signedness of the condition operands (OpenCL v1.1 s6.3.9).

 Matrix Types
 ============